Updated 9 Mar 2023

 At least, that is the thesis which I am exploring and building here.
 There is a parallel tale to unravel of the unswept flying wing and the likes of Charles Fauvel, but please, one thing at a time.
 My main thesis is already edgy enough and demanding of extraordinary evidence.
 Well, we shall have to see how extraordinary my evidence turns out to be.

 Only a very few designers have been able to do away with all such aids.
 Pioneer Lt.
 JW Dunne built his D.1 biplane glider at Farnborough and it was flown by his commanding officer Col. "Jack" Capper at Blair Atholl in 1907.
 Dunne's subsequent monoplanes had only partially-downturned wingtips, his subsequent biplanes had endplates for quite another reason.
 A generation later the Horten brothers produced a series of very clean monoplane flying-wing gliders, designed principally by Reimar and culminating in the Gotha/Horten 660 jet fighter.
 Most recently the Prandtl-D experimental drone has been flown by NASA engineers.
-None of these had any vertical surfaces.
+None of these had any vertical tail surfaces.
 Even the wingtips of the Dunne monoplanes yielded minimal side area which, were it the only trick up his sleeve, was quite insufficient in itself to provide stability – as Northrop found out the hard way with his XP-56 "Black Bullet".

 Any practical flying machine must be able to accommodate a range of loading conditions.
 Throughout the flight, as payload shifts or is dropped, and fuel from various scattered tanks is burned, its centre of gravity moves around.
 At the same time, its centre of lift moves under the influence of varying flight conditions.
 For stable flight, these two centres must be kept in close alignment.
 The plane must be trimmed for level flight on takeoff and periodically adjusted throughout the flight.
 Like the elevators, the trim tabs need a good moment arm to act effectively.
-Indeed, the small trim tabs necessary are usually fitted to the larger elevators, or the whole elevator used for trimming.
+Indeed, the small trim tabs necessary are usually fitted to the larger elevators, or the whole elevator is used for trimming.

 But if there is no tail, how can this be done?
 Often it cannot, and many tailless aircraft suffer from a narrow CG range.
 They must be carefully loaded, the fuel tanks used up and/or munitions dropped in the right order, and so on.
 Any unusual payload may prove impossible or at best unsafe.
 In other words, they are of limited practicality.

 The usual solution is to sweep the wings sharply, typically backwards, so that the wing tips can be far enough off-centre to act as a "tail at the end of the wing".
 But sharp sweepback brings other problems of sideways airflow and is aerodynamically inefficient at subsonic speeds.
-And even Concorde had to pump fuel to and fro to stay on an even keel.
+And even with all that, Concorde had to pump fuel to and fro to stay on an even keel.
 Another solution is to adjust the angle of wing sweep.
 It has been done, but carries a significant weight penalty.

 The problem of CG range and trim remains a severe limitation on the subsonic tailless aeroplane.